TrainerPikachu/TrainerPikachu/README.md

 ### Hi there! 👋

-I am a Second-year Computational Mathematics student at the University of Waterloo.
+I am a Computational Mathematics student at the University of Waterloo.
 - 🔭 I’m currently working on: Game Development, 3D Modelling
 - 🌱 I’m currently learning: C++, Blender, UE5, Computer Graphics, and Japanese (こんにちは~)
+- 📫 How to reach me: Drift Bottle(X), Homing Pigeon(120.07794100000001, 35.89493399999997), and meet me on da street~
+-
 <p align="center">
   <strong><a href="https://trainerpikachu.github.io">Official Website</a></strong> |
   <strong><a href="https://www.linkedin.com/in/ron-hong-5336871b7/">LinkedIn</a></strong> |